How to use Yondelis Vial

 This drug may make you feel tired or weak.
 Alcohol or marijuana (cannabis) can make you more tired.
 Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Avoid alcoholic beverages.
 Alcohol can increase the risk of liver problems.
 Talk to your doctor if you are using marijuana (cannabis). .

-Trabectedin can make you more likely to get infections or may worsen any current infections.
-Avoid contact with people who have infections that may spread to others (such as chickenpox, measles, flu).
+Trabectedin can make you more likely to get infections or may make current infections worse.
+Stay away from anyone who has an infection that may easily spread (such as chickenpox, COVID-19, measles, flu).
 Talk to your doctor if you have been exposed to an infection or for more details.

 To lower the chance of getting cut, bruised, or injured, use caution with sharp objects like razors and nail cutters, and avoid activities such as contact sports.